 Catholic Heritage Minor

-The minor in Catholic heritage encourages you to realize the various intellectual underpinnings for your intentional choices in the service of others.
-The minor's interdisciplinary approach mutually strengthens your understanding of the Roman Catholic religion as well as its expression in the arts and sciences.
+The minor in Catholic heritage is designed to strengthen your understanding of the Roman Catholic religion, as well as its expression in the arts and sciences.

-- Identify and articulate common themes in our Catholic Heritage (e.g. faith and reason as a basis for understanding the teachings of the Roman Catholic tradition; the use of imagination in the study of theology; etc.)
+- Identify and articulate common themes throughout matters of Catholic heritage (e.g. faith and reason as a basis for understanding the teachings of the Roman Catholic tradition; the use of imagination in the study of theology; etc.).